Best Keyboard Piano

 The RD-88 piano upgrades the tradition Roland models by providing a more portable and lightweight option for traveling musicians.
 At only 30 pounds, this stage piano doesn’t lose that classic RD feel, and still offers sturdy controls, and a reliable keyboard action that feels natural.

-Roland uses its newly developed SuperNATURAL technology that allows you to drastically change the sound of the digital piano in just a few intuitive knob twists.
+Roland uses its newly developed SuperNATURAL technology that allows you to drastically change the sound of the best keyboard piano in just a few intuitive knob twists.
 For extra versatility, there’s a section of acoustic and electronic sounds found in Roland’s flagship synthesizers.

 The RD-88 has a clean and compact design perfect for small spaces, a large stage, or cramped rehearsal spaces.
 It has a built-in speaker that can fill a small room with beautiful sound.